penrin/bindwav/README.md

 $ python bindwav ABC 24
 ```
 binds multiple wav files `ABC_01.wav, ABC_02.wav, ..., ABC_24.wav` into one file `ABC_bind24ch.wav`.
-Multiple file needs to be monaural and named by serial numbers starting from 1.
+Multiple file needs to be monaural of the same length and named by serial numbers starting from 1.

 '0' digits filled to the left is adjusted by option `--digit`, so `--digit 1` don't fill zeros.
 If 0 or less is put in this option, the digit is automatically determined.